2005 Aaron's 499: Race

 On lap 133, the big one struck in turn one bringing out the 5th caution and took out a massive 26 cars.
 It started when Jimmie Johnson moved up and hit Mike Wallace in the left front sending Wallace up into Scott Riggs turning Wallace around and into the outside wall and taking out a lot more cars with him.
 The cars involved were Carl Edwards, Joe Nemechek, Jason Leffler, Ryan Newman, Dave Blaney, Ricky Rudd, Kasey Kahne, Mike Bliss, Rusty Wallace, Sterling Marlin, Bobby Labonte, Mike Wallace, Bobby Hamilton Jr, Scott Wimmer, Brian Vickers, Mark Martin, Matt Kenseth, Scott Riggs, Jimmie Johnson, Boris Said, Johnny Sauter, Kyle Busch, Mike Skinner, Kerry Earnhardt, Casey Mears, and Jeff Green.
-The race was red flagged for a short bit to clean up the mess.
+The race was red flagged for almost 45 minutes to clean up the mess.
 The race eventually got back under way with 51 laps to go with Jimmie Johnson as the new race leader.
-Jeff Gordon too the lead with 46 laps to.
+Jeff Gordon took the lead with 46 laps to.